 - Garam Masala or Madras Curry: Spice is the life of the party here.
 These blends offer a complex flavor profile, ranging from sweet to spicy, and can be easily swapped based on what you have.

-- Fresh Coriander Leaves: These add a burst of freshness and color to the dish.
-If you're out of fresh leaves, coriander powder can also do the trick.
+- Fresh Coriander Leaves: These add freshness and color to the dish.
+Coriander powder can also do the trick if you're out of fresh leaves.

 - Coconut Milk: This brings everything together, adding creaminess and a hint of sweetness.
-It also helps to balance out the spices, making the dish indulgent yet light.
+It also helps balance the spices, making the dish indulgent yet light.

 Cooking Indian Eggplant is easy.
 You just need to be patient to achieve the best texture.
 It does not require babysitting but requires some time.